ezsystems/commerce-documentation/docs/getting_started/installation.md

 **Prerequisite**:

-Make sure that you have setup proper auth parameters for the ez update server.
+Make sure that you have setup proper auth parameters for the updates.ez.no update server.
 You will receive the login parameters from the customer portal at ez.no:

 ``` json
 ~/.composer/auth.json